brain-link/scanhub/_sources/techdoc_dd.rst.txt

 - abbild vom menschlichen gewebe

-The A:sup:`4`IM scanner is intended to aid professionals as an additive support measurement to trigger further investigation.
+The A4IM scanner is intended to aid professionals as an additive support measurement to trigger further investigation.

-The A:sup:`4`IM scanner is intended to be used as an additive support measure without any diagnostic relevance for human brain and extremity imaging.
+The A4IM scanner is intended to be used as an additive support measure without any diagnostic relevance for human brain and extremity imaging.

+Internal structure of the internal body.

+which can be interpreted by a trained physician and can be useful in the diagnostic process.

+safety class
+2a

+Level of Concern:
+B

+- projectiles/flying objects
+- SAR heating
+- cannot be quenched